 Within the park, Riley Creek Mercantile is the only general store.
 You can buy backpacking food, but not fuel for a backcountry stove (though they do sell fuel for larger stoves, such as Coleman two-burners).
 They also sell bear spray here, though they occasionally sell out.

-As mentioned above, all summer backpackers need a free permit, which can only be acquired once you visit the Backcountry Desk in the Denali Visitor Center.
+As mentioned above, all summer backpackers need a free permit.
 If you're visiting in fall, winter, or spring (mid-September to mid-May), you'll get your permit at the Murie Science & Learning Center.

 Regardless of season, you may acquire your permit one day before you go into the park*, or the day that you will begin trip.